 Auto Products Liability Attorneys

 Auto product litigation is a subspecialty within the specialty field of product liability litigation.
 These are particularly challenging cases.
 The auto manufacturers have unlimited resources in terms of money and access to test facilities and engineering experts.
 Virtually every case involves engineering design, biomechanics/occupant kinematics and accident reconstruction.
-Over the years SKWC lawyers have developed strong relationships with dozens of experts who can provide the scientific testimony needed to prosecute an auto defect case.
+Over the years SKW lawyers have developed strong relationships with dozens of experts who can provide the scientific testimony needed to prosecute an auto defect case.

 Confidential seven-figure settlement after the Washington State Supreme Court awarded an $8 million verdict for Jesse Magana, the front seat passenger who was thrown through the rear window of the car when his seat back broke, rendered a paraplegic.